Air Force Office of Special Investigations: Task Force Black

-As the U.S. and NATO allies and partners realign mission focus in southern Afghanistan, OSI ends an era.
-Task Force Black (TFB), also known as Expeditionary Detachment (EDet) 2413, has reached its End of Mission.

-TFB began as an Operating Location (OL) to EDet 2405 Bagram Airfield, Afghanistan in 2005.
+Task Force Black (TFB), also known as EDet 2413, began as an Operating Location (OL) to EDet 2405 Bagram Airfield, Afghanistan in 2005.
 The need for the OL to become its own detachment was quickly recognized, and EDet 2413 was stood up in 2008.

-Early members of EDet 2413 worked tirelessly to mold a lethal collection team capable of interoperability with U.S. and allied forces to maximum effect.
-This dogged effort drew attention from the battle space owner, after the capture of a high-value target (HVT) utilizing partner-country special operations forces, resulting in long term custody.
-This tradition of flexibility and outside the box thinking continued to manifest itself when EDet 2413 helped secure two of the largest drug seizures in history, conducted jointly with the Drug Enforcement Administration and attached U.S. Special Forces.
+Early members of EDet 2413 drew attention from the battle space owner, after the capture of a high-value target (HVT) utilizing partner-country special operations forces, resulting in long term custody.
+EDet 2413 also helped secure two of the largest drug seizures in history, conducted jointly with the Drug Enforcement Administration and attached U.S. Special Forces.

-EDet 2413 solidified a respected and self-executing mission capability unrivaled at the time.
-It took large steps toward normalizing OSI operations throughout southern Afghanistan with both inside- and outside-the-wire operations.
-These steps led to EDet 2413 officially becoming Task Force Black in 2009, which institutionalized the revered Tactical Security Element (TSE) Defenders, forever changing the way TFB did business.
+EDet 2413 took steps toward normalizing OSI operations throughout southern Afghanistan with both inside- and outside-the-wire operations.
+These steps led to EDet 2413 officially becoming Task Force Black in 2009, which institutionalized the Tactical Security Element (TSE) Defenders.

 In 2013, TFB realized it was outgrowing its support capabilities and worked with the 24th Expeditionary Field Investigations Squadron (24 EFIS) at Al Udeid Air Base, Qatar, to secure dedicated intelligence, surveillance and reconnaissance assets.
-A robust ISR team quickly followed these developments, cementing TFB as an unstoppable OSI Task Force.

-TFB made the protection of the airfield, and everyone on it, their sole purpose in life, carried out in the most professional way.
-Throughout its history, TFB assisted Afghan partners to respond to countless rocket and mortar attacks, complex ground assaults, improvised explosive device ambushes, while pursuing those who wanted to defraud the airfield and limit wartime capabilities.
+Throughout its history, TFB assisted Afghan partners to respond to rocket and mortar attacks, ground assaults, and explosive device ambushes, while pursuing those who wanted to defraud the airfield and limit wartime capabilities.

-TFB is responsible for the destruction of thousands of tons of explosives, ammunition and weapons used by the enemy.
-TFB is also responsible for countless HVT neutralizations.
-TFB often supported partners to ensure overall success of not just the war effort, but also the reconstruction effort of Afghanistan.
-Throughout its storied history, TFB tallied thousands of outside-the-wire missions, resulting in countless intelligence reports given to the Intelligence Community and battlespace owners.
+TFB destroyed of thousands of tons of explosives, ammunition and weapons, and many HVT neutralizations.
+TFB supported partners to ensure overall success of the war effort, but also the reconstruction effort of Afghanistan.
+TFB tallied thousands of outside-the-wire missions, resulting in intelligence reports given to the Intelligence Community and battlespace owners.